 Mr. Weston was appointed Senior Vice President, Ecommerce, in May 2023.
 As the Senior Vice President of Ecommerce, Daine Weston leads Getty Images' efforts to enhance its online business by delivering exceptional customer experience across its ecommerce platform and websites, digital marketing initiatives, SEO strategy, and ecommerce operations.
 Based in New York, Mr. Weston sits on the company's executive team, providing valuable insights and strategic direction to support the company's growth.
 With over 15 years of experience in digital marketing, he has made significant contributions to Getty Images' success.
 He was instrumental in developing a scalable global model for display and remarketing efforts across multiple brands and countries during his time in Calgary.
 As the head of Getty Images EMEA Digital Marketing team in London, Mr. Weston successfully drove growth in customer acquisition across all paid marketing channels.
 As Vice President of Digital Marketing & Demand Generation at Getty Images, he oversaw customer acquisition, paid marketing investments, and demand generation efforts globally.
-Prior to joining Getty Images in 2015, Mr. Weston was a key player at OMD Digital and OMD International, where he led efforts for major clients such as Vodafone, Sky Television, McDonald's, Johnson & Johnson, Air New Zealand and Sony.
-Mr. Weston received a double major in advertising and marketing from AUT University in Auckland, New Zealand.
+Prior to joining Getty Images in 2015, Mr. Weston was a key player at OMD Digital and OMD International, where he led efforts for major clients such as Vodafone, Sky Television, McDonald's, Johnson & Johnson, Air New Zealand.